You downloaded three apps last month and opened none of them

 The best goal setting apps work when they match three things: your goal type, your motivation pattern, and your tolerance for setup friction.
 Habit goals need streak-based trackers like Strides or Way of Life.
 Milestone goals need planning tools like Notion or ClickUp.
 And if self-motivation alone hasn’t worked, accountability apps like Beeminder or Coach.me add the external pressure that Harkin and colleagues’ research links to higher goal attainment rates [3].

 Run the Goal-App Fit Test, trial two finalists for one week, and commit to the one you opened more.
 Locke and Latham’s foundational research on goal setting established that specific, difficult goals consistently produce higher performance than vague or easy goals, and that commitment, feedback, and task complexity moderate goal effects [4].
-Pick the best goal setting apps for your situation by matching goal type to app category, then let your one-week trial data decide.
+Pick the best personal goal setting apps for your situation by matching goal type to app category, then let your one-week trial data decide.

 The moment you notice you’re using the app, the friction is too high.
-The best productivity tool is the one that becomes invisible.
+The best personal productivity tool is the one that becomes invisible.

 In the next 10 minutes